ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/007-broadcast-to-youtube.md

 <samp>{% inlineicon trash 15 inverted %}Trash Button{% endinlineicon %} Delete Post</samp> - click to remove the post from YouTube.
 We'll double-check with you before we destroy it, as there is no undo.

-The next item concerns a local Recording of your broadcast.
+The next item concerns a local recording of your broadcast.

 <samp>{% inlineicon magnify 15 inverted %}Show File Button{% endinlineicon %} Show File</samp> - click to reveal the local video file in your Mac's Finder.